oddballteam/hiring-challenges/fhir-engineer/fhir-import/README.md

-# Challenge: Transform CSV Data to FHIR Resources
+# Challenge: Import and Transform

-## Overview
+## Overview: Transform CSV Data to FHIR Resources

 In this challenge, you are tasked with transforming healthcare data from multiple CSV files into FHIR-compliant resources.
 You will be provided with several CSV files containing patient, encounter, and observation data, and your goal is to convert this data into corresponding FHIR **Patient**, **Encounter**, and **Observation** resources.